 Where to stay in Ha Giang?

-Hotels in Ha Giang often run out of rooms, especially on holidays.
-In October and December, when the buckwheat flowers bloom, almost hotels, hostels or hotels in Ha Giang are run out of the room.
+Note: Hotels in Ha Giang often run out of rooms, especially on holidays.
+In October and December, when the buckwheat flowers bloom, almost homestay, hostels or hotels in Ha Giang are run out of the room.
 Room rates in peak seasons are always high, but if going on normal days is not too expensive.

 Should stay at a hotel, motel or homestay when traveling to Ha Giang?